Are High-Security Checks Worth It?

 The identity theft that fuels synthetic IDs comes from standard cybersecurity failures, such as data breaches, phishing, or fake job ads.
 However, there is also a growing market for “rent-an-ID” services, which see desperate punters sell their identities in exchange for a quick payment.

-While the traditional KYC process can help you flag suspicious IDs using identity verification software or document validation checks, there’s a lot of benefit to sourcing alternative data at pre-KYC stage.
+While the traditional KYC process can help you flag suspicious IDs using identity verification software or document validation checks, there’s a lot of benefit to sourcing alternative data at the pre-KYC stage.

 Think of the score resulting from such a pre-KYC check as a traffic-lights system, allowing you to funnel customers who are confirmed to be legitimate through just the minimum (light) KYC checks required by law – keeping them happy and satisfied.